Table of Contents:

 To enforce Title IX, the U.S. Department of Education maintains an Office for Civil Rights, with headquarters in Washington, DC, and 12 offices across the United States.

 Zane State College strongly opposes and will not tolerate any form of harassment or discrimination, on the basis of age, color, disability, national origin, race, religion, sex, sexual orientation, gender identity, military status, or veteran status.
 This prohibition extends to discrimination or harassment based on the protected classes and includes the creation of an intimidating, hostile, or offensive working or learning environment.
 The College will take immediate steps to investigate and take appropriate corrective measures to ensure this policy is enforced.

 At Zane State College, the Office of Human Resources is the College’s designated office for ensuring Title IX compliance.

 When to Contact a Title IX Coordinator

 Any person who believes he or she has been a victim of discrimination or harassment is strongly encouraged to pursue relief by reporting the behavior to the appropriate individual(s).
 Reports can be made directly to the Title IX Coordinator or the Deputy Title IX Coordinator(s).
-The Chief Human Resource Officer serves as the Title IX Coordinator.
+The Human Resource Manager, Talent Management and Employee Relations serves as the Interim Title IX Coordinator’ serves as the Title IX Coordinator.
 Alternatively, a victim may report the behavior to any College faculty or staff member.

 How to File a Title IX Complaint